chanijung/PercepToM/README.md

 **Result files saved in `results/Percept-ToMi/{model_name}-{method_name}/`:**

-•`acc.csv`: Question answering accuracies for four qTypes — first order/second order, true belief (no ToM) / false belief (ToM)
+* `acc.csv`: Question answering accuracies for four qTypes — first order/second order, true belief (no ToM) / false belief (ToM)

-•`acc_raw.csv`: Question answering accuracies for eight qTypeRaws
+* `acc_raw.csv`: Question answering accuracies for eight qTypeRaws

-•`result.csv`: Evaluated results of each datapoint, including prompts, model responses, and correctness
+* `result.csv`: Evaluated results of each datapoint, including prompts, model responses, and correctness

 **Notes:**

-•For all methods except _perception inference_ (`perc_inf`), running this script performs language model inference and evaluation, producing all evaluation results.
+* For all methods except _perception inference_ (`perc_inf`), running this script performs language model inference and evaluation, producing all evaluation results.

-•The _perception inference_ method (`perc_inf`) does not perform question answering.
+* The _perception inference_ method (`perc_inf`) does not perform question answering.
 Running the script with this method only performs language model inference and produces result.csv.

 #### 2.**Perception Inference Evaluation (Only for** `perc_inf`**)**